boutroslab/cld_docker/README.md

 cld can be called either with “--version”, printing its version number and copyrights, "--help" printing a more elusive help documentation and with “--task”.

+---
+**NOTE**

+The output directory defaults to `/data` within the Docker container.
+You can overwrite this by setting `--output-dir` to any other directory within the container.
+Make sure that you mount your local directory to the output directory when use run the Docker container: e.g. `-v ${PWD}:/data`

+---

 EXAMPLE to execute from the path containing all needed files:

 ```bash